 The Regency special meeting of shareholders is scheduled to be held at 10:00, Eastern standard time, on Friday, February 26, 1999, at the offices of Regency, 121 West Forsyth Street, Suite 200, Jacksonville, Florida 32202.
 The Regency Board has fixed the close of business on December 18, 1998, as the record date for the determination of holders of Regency common stock entitled to notice of and to vote at the Regency special meeting.
 On December 18, 1998 there were 25,502,416 shares of Regency common stock outstanding which were held by approximately 479 record holders.
-As of December 18, 1998, SC-USRealty and Regency's directors and executive officers beneficially owned an aggregate of 13,128,706 shares of Regency common stock or approximately 5.15% of the outstanding Regency common stock.
-SC-USRealty has agreed, subject to certain conditions, and each of such other persons has indicated his or her intent, to vote his or her Regency common stock in favor of each of the merger and the Merger Agreement, the Regency Articles Amendment and the amendment to the Regency Incentive Plan.
+As of December 18, 1998, SC-USRealty and Regency's directors and executive officers beneficially owned an aggregate of 13,128,706 shares of Regency common stock or approximately 5.15% of the outstanding Regency common stock in favor of each of the merger and the Merger Agreement, the Regency Articles Amendment and the amendment to the Regency Incentive Plan.
 Assuming that SC-USRealty, as well as such directors and executive officers, vote in favor of such proposals, the approval of the proposals is assured.